aosabook/500lines/functionalDB/chapter.md

 * adding an entity with the `add-entity` function
 * removing an entity with the `remove-entity` function
-* updating an entity with the `update-entity` function.
+* updating an entity with the `update-entity` function

 Remember that, even though these functions provide the illusion of mutability, all that we are really doing in each case is adding another layer to the data.
 Also, since we are using Clojure's persistent data structures, from the caller's perspective we pay the same price for these operations as for an "in-place" change (i.e., negligible performance overhead), while maintaining immutability for all other users of the data structure.